Brian Moynihan: Career

-On October 26, 2011, Huffington Post blogger Jillian Berman noted that BoA "has also been hammered in the stock and bonds markets" and "was the worst performer in the Dow Jones Industrial Average for two-quarters straight ... while Moody's downgraded the bank last month."
+On October 26, 2011, Huffington Post blogger Jillian Berman noted that BoA "has also been hammered in the stock and bond markets" and "was the worst performer in the Dow Jones Industrial Average for two quarters straight ... while Moody's downgraded the bank last month."
 She added while Jamie Dimon, JPMorgan Chase's CEO, received a $19 million raise in 2010, Moynihan's salary stayed level at $950,000.

-On December 27, 2011, Julia LaRoche wrote in Business Insider that Moynihan "admitted the proposed $5 monthly fee for debit card users wasn't the best idea".
+On December 27, 2011, Julia LaRoche wrote in Business Insider that Moynihan "admitted the proposed $5 monthly fee for debit card users wasn't the best idea."
 She quoted him as saying: "We struck a chord with customers that no one anticipated.
 We learned our lesson and stopped it."
 It was later reported that the failed fee plan led to a 20% increase in account closures during the last three months of 2011.

-Business Insider noted that "a group of law professors and activists from a non-profit called Public Citizen sent a 24 page petition to Fed Chairman Ben Bernanke and Treasury Secretary Geithner asking them to consider breaking up and reforming Bank of America.
+Business Insider noted that "a group of law professors and activists from a non-profit called Public Citizen sent a 24-page petition to Fed Chairman Ben Bernanke and Treasury Secretary Geithner asking them to consider breaking up and reforming Bank of America.

-In July 2020, Moynihan was named Chief Executive Magazine’s 2020 CEO Of The Year.
+In November 2023, Bloomberg reported that Moynihan had set up a succession plan for his eventual replacement; at that time, he remained CEO and chair of Bank of America's board.
+Moynihan stated he planned on remaining CEO for years.
+That same year, Moynihan's total compensation from Bank of America was $27.8 million.
+In 2024, Bank of America paid Moynihan a total of $35 million, which amounted to a 21 percent pay raise year-over-year.

-He currently lives in Wellesley, Massachusetts, and frequently commutes between Boston and Bank of America's headquarters in Charlotte, North Carolina using Bank of America's private jets.
-This practice has come under scrutiny from some shareholders.
+Moynihan is a fellow at Brown University, serving from 2016 to 2027.
+He is also a member of The Business Council, the Business Roundtable, and other business organizations.
+He also sits on the steering committee of the Council for Inclusive Capitalism.